Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 ## Non-AI solution: Narwhals

 LLMs are highly susceptible to hallucinations, and their output should never be trusted blindly.
 If we want a more robust and predictable solution, we can turn our attention to an open source tool called [Narwhals](https://github.com/narwhals-dev/narwhals).
+Narwhals is a lightweight compatibility layer between dataframe libraries - in particular, it supports DuckDB, so we can use that to generate SQL.

 Here's what a Narwhals solution looks like to the second task above (the one that all LLMs got wrong):

 ```py
 import polars as pl